Seminole State's Network Infrastructure

 Seminole State's network infrastructure provides secure, reliable, leading-edge network services that are required to meet the College's current and future voice and data needs.
 The College's network equips faculty, staff and students with the technology they need to access information and resources over Seminole State's local area network and wide area network, as well as the Internet.

 - Routers and switches: Seminole State uses routers and switches from leading industry vendors as part of its standards for network hardware.
-Routers and switches are connected at gigabit speeds, while other devices are connected at 100/1000 MB speeds.
+Routers and switches are connected at speeds up to 40 Gigabits, while other devices are connected at 1000 MB speeds.

 - Internet connectivity:

-- Florida Lambda Rail: 1 gigabit connection to the National Lambda Rail and I2
+- Florida Lambda Rail: 1 Gb connection to the National Lambda Rail and I2